Women are much more sensitive about their weight than men on college.

 They'll lose.

-Uh to the extent that they're affecting the process, I don't know how much they do, uh, then they're a part of the problem.
+To the extent that they're affecting the process, I don't know how much they do, then they're a part of the problem.

-I just think it's in some cases, uh, Joyce uh on the Republican side, including Congressmen.
+But I just think it's, in some cases, Joyce on the Republican side, including Congressman.

-I don't I don't get a you know big thrill out of watching Congressman go on TV and predict how many suits a Republicans are going to lose.
+I don't get a big thrill out of watching Congressman go on TV and predict how many suits a Republicans are going to lose, seats the Republicans are going to lose either.

 You never see the Democrats do that.